mblayman/mattlayman.com/content/understand-django/2021-03-23-deploy-site-live.md

-The number of workers is a large determining factor in how many requests that your Django app can handle at once.
+The number of workers is a large determining factor in how many requests your Django app can handle at once.
 The number of requests processed is usually called *traffic* by web developers.